SCIInstitute/ShapeWorks/Documentation/UseCases.md

 * Loads data (uses local data if it exists, otherwise data is automatically downloaded from SCI servers)
 * Grooms the images and segmentations by calling methods in GroomUtils.py
 * Optimizes particle distribution by calling methods in OptimizeUtils.py
-* Opens View2  to visualize results by calling methods in AnalyzeUtils.py
+* Opens ShapeWorksStudio  to visualize results by calling methods in AnalyzeUtils.py

 ### Grooming
 For a description of the grooming tools and parameters, see: [Groom.md](https://github.com/SCIInstitute/ShapeWorks/blob/master/Documentation/Groom.md)